Mohsnmonji/mohsnmonji.github.io/_pages/teaching.md

 I teach **Sociology of Health**, **Social Inequalities**, **Quantitative Research Methods**, **Survey Methodology**, **Applied Social Statistics**, and **Technology and Society**, with an emphasis on connecting course material to real-world applications.
 I approach teaching as an enjoyable experience where students feel encouraged to learn and develop their skills.

 In my courses, I incorporate **experiential learning** to provide students with more opportunities to work with real-world data to examine topics such as income inequality, food insecurity, housing, and disparities in health outcomes.
-I believe this hands-on approach not only helps students build technical expertise but also gives them a chance to see the impact their learning can have in the world.
+I believe this hands-on approach not only helps students build technical expertise but also gives them a chance to see the impact their work can have in creating a more functional, just, and healthier society.

 I value slow and thoughtful learning and want students to engage with the concepts and methods they are exposed to.